-3. Grant amount and grant period
+3 Grant amount and grant period

-The Australian Government has announced a total of \$7.23 million per year in ongoing funding for the program.
-For this grant opportunity, up to \$1 million is available each year.
+The Australian Government has announced a total of \$7.23 million per year in ongoing funding for the Inspiring Australia - Science Engagement programme.
+For this grant opportunity up to \$2 million in funding is available over two years.